RussellDash332/Legwork/src/backend/README.md

 ## Camera Setup Guide
 Referenced guide: https://github.com/rzeldent/esp32cam-rtsp
 ### Stage 1: (ESP32-camera setup)
-1. Install [PlatformIO](https://platformio.org/) extension on VScode and restart the application
+1. Install [PlatformIO](https://platformio.org/) extension on VScode and restart the application.
-1. Open the `esp32cam folder` in a new window such that `esp32cam` is the root directory
+1. Open the `esp32cam folder` in a new window such that `esp32cam` is the root directory.
-1. On the status bar at the bottom of the screen, tap on the right arrow to upload the code (This might tak seme time)
+1. On the status bar at the bottom of the screen, tap on the right arrow to upload the code (This might take some time).
 ![Set up for esp32 camera](esp32cam/assets/status_bar.PNG)
 1. Once successful upload, go to wifi settings to search for **ESP32CAM-RTSP**
 ![Set up for esp32 camera](esp32cam/assets/wifi_setting.PNG)